 Choose one that will work with a metal quick release tripod (any good camera tripod will work – preferably with plenty of knobs to get your painting level in any terrain).

 If you want to paint larger than the pochade can handle (or the 24 inch height limit of the Leder), go with the French easel (although you may need to replace some of the metal hardware like nuts and bolts with higher quality parts) or the Gloucester Take It easel.

 My order of recommendation (making it easy to paint outdoors) for under $200:

 1. The LederEasel is the hands down winner!
 (Note: Although the LederEasel and palette holder are only $119, you still need a palette and tripod to go with them)

 4. Any of the Guerrilla Easels (although I don’t think they are engineered as well as the Craftech)

 And don’t stress too much!

 I gave a whole lot of information because I want you to be aware of the pros and cons that I have encountered.
 But really, I think any easel you get should work well for years of outdoor painting.

-Do you have any suggestion for our community of plein air easels you have had a good experience with?
+Do you have a suggestion for our community – a plein air easel you have had a good experience with?
 Or any that you would like to warn us about before we try it ourselves?